sitara-systems/sitara-asio/README.md

 * `UdpReceiver` is a class for receiving UDP messages.

 ## Examples
+* 'example-udpSender` shows how to send messages repeatedly.
+* `example-udpReceiver` shows how to asynchronously wait for and print messages.

 ## Contributing
 This project uses the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) paradigm.
 Before contributing, please make your own feature branch with your changes.